TALK TO SALES

 How to set up a cell phone reimbursement policy

-Today many employees around the world use their personal cell phones for business purposes.
-Marketers use their phones to post on social media, and outside sales representatives use them to take calls on the go, for example.
+Few organizations offer employer-provided cell phones, so most employees worldwide use their personal cell phones for business purposes.
+Marketers use their phones to post on social media or shoot quick videos, and outside sales representatives use them to take work-related calls on the go, for example.
 In some industries, cell phones are an essential tool for employees.

-If your employees use their personal cell phones for work, you can set up a cell phone reimbursement policy that outlines your procedures.
+If your employees use their cell phones for work-related purposes, you can set up a cell phone reimbursement policy that outlines your procedures for compensating employees for their personal cell phone use.

-This article will explain how to set up a mobile phone reimbursement policy.
-It will also explore why your organization should consider a mobile device reimbursement.
+In this article, we'll explain how to set up a mobile phone reimbursement policy.
+It will also explore why your organization should consider a mobile device reimbursement program.

 Why should employees receive cell phone allowances?